-The global and interconnected nature of GVC trade means that multilateral liberalizations tend to be most effective, as restrictions anywhere along the value chain can raise barriers for GVCs, even when direct trading partners have liberalized trade (OECD, 2013).
+The global and interconnected nature of GVC trade means that multilateral liberalizations tend to be most effective, as restrictions anywhere along the value chain can raise barriers for GVCs, even when direct trading partners have liberalized trade (OECD/WTO 2013).
 But while multilateralism may be ideal, the reality is that bilateral, regional, and other preferential arrangements have been far more common.
-Regional trade and investment agreements are also particularly relevant from a value chain perspective as they can shape regional value chains and the distribution of value added.
-Regional / Preferential trade agreements (RTAs / PTAs), and particularly deep trade agreements, play an important role in the making of GVCs because they tend to address some constraints that are critical for the well-functioning of supply chains.
-To begin with, trading across borders is always associated to additional costs such as tariff duties that are going to be removed by PTAs.
-Deep PTAs also tend to have provisions on trade facilitation, simplification of technical barriers to trade and other non-tariff barriers, and investment provisions, and competition provisions that can contribute to the proliferation of GVCs.
+Regional trade and investment agreements are also particularly relevant from a value chain perspective as they can shape RVCs and the distribution of value added.
+Regional/Preferential trade agreements (RTAs/PTAs), and particularly deep trade agreements, play an important role in the making of GVCs because they tend to address some critical constraints to well-functioning supply chains.
+To begin with, trading across borders is always associated with additional costs such as tariff duties, and these will likely be removed by PTAs.
+Deep PTAs also tend to have provisions on trade facilitation, simplification of technical barriers to trade and other nontariff barriers, and investment provisions, as well as competition provisions that can contribute to the proliferation of GVCs.

 Empirical evidence also supports the role of RTAs on the formation of RVCs.
 For instance, Orefice and Rocha (2011) study the effects of RTAs on trade in parts and components and find that countries having an RTA trade on average 51 percent more in parts and components than countries without a trade agreement.
-To be effective for facilitating global and regional value chains, RTAs at minimum need to go beyond simple tariff liberalization and include agreements on investment.
-Ideally, they should extend to address other policy areas that are particularly important for GVCs such as the convergence or harmonization of standards and technical regulations, dispute resolution, competition policy, and intellectual property protection (IPR).
-Agreements can even extend further, such as facilitating cross-border industrial clusters through joint investments in GVC-enabling infrastructure
+To be effective for facilitating global and RVCs, RTAs at minimum need to go beyond simple tariff liberalization and include agreements on investment.
+Ideally, they should extend to address other policy areas that are particularly important for GVCs such as the convergence or harmonization of standards and technical regulations, dispute resolution, competition policy, and intellectual property rights (IPR).
+Agreements can even extend further, such as facilitating cross-border industrial clusters through joint investments in GVC-enabling infrastructure.